The Abelian Sandpile Model on Fractal Graphs: Structure of the Sandpile Group

+For the fractals we consider, we need to decide how the sink vertex should be attached to the graph approximations and how this vertex interacts with the graph's boundary vertices.
+We experiment with two boundary conditions: \begin{description} \item[Normal] The boundary points of the fractal are each connected to a separate sink vertex.
+In $SG$ we include two edges from each boundary point to the sink; in $SGC$ was include one edge from each boundary point to the sink. \item[Sinked] The boundary points of the fractal are collapsed to form a single sink vertex. \end{description} The normal boundary condition has been used in other work, such as \cite{daerden}.
+However, by considering instead the sinked boundary condition, we are able to conjecture a closed-form formula for the order of the Sandpile group of~$SG$.

-The order of the Sandpile group when associated to a directed graph is given by the number of spanning trees rooted at a fixed vertex (\cite{Levine, Lionel}).
-In the $SG$, we calculate the number of spanning trees of the sequence of graph approximations to the $SG$.
-We conjecture that my collapsing the three boundary vertices of the graph into a single vertex and treating this vertex as the sink, then we can calculate the order of the resulting graph's Sandpile group.
-We conjecture the order of this group is given by $2^{f_n} \, 3^{g_n} \, 5^{h_n}$, where $f_n$, $g_n$, and $h_n$ are
+The order of Sandpile group associated to a directed graph is given by the number of spanning trees rooted at a fixed vertex (\cite{Levine, Lionel}).
+In~$SG$ we calculate the number of spanning trees of the sequence of graph approximations to~$SG$ to obtain the following conjecture. \begin{conj} Using the sinked boundary condition, the order of the Sandpile group of~$SG$ is given by the product ${2^{f_n} \, 3^{g_n} \, 5^{h_n}}$, where $f_n$, $g_n$, and $h_n$ are

-This conjecture is based on results from \cite{Anema}, which uses a modified version of Kirchhoff's matrix tree theorem to calculate the number of spanning trees as a product of the nonzero eigenvalues of the graph's probabilistic Laplacian.
+\end{conj} This conjecture is based on results from \cite{Anema}, which uses a modified version of Kirchhoff's matrix tree theorem to calculate the number of spanning trees as a product of the nonzero eigenvalues of the graph's probabilistic Laplacian.

+In the following tables, we identify the structure of the Sandpile group for several levels of the Sierpinski Gasket and for its cell graph.